Fetus: Weeks 9 to 16 (2 to 3.6 months)

 In humans, the fetal stage starts nine weeks after fertilization.
-At the start of the fetal stage, the fetus is typically about 30 mm in length from crown-rump, and weighs about 8 grams.
+At this time the fetus is typically about 30 mm in length from crown to rump, and weighs about 8 grams.
 The head makes up nearly half of the size of the fetus.
 Breathing-like movements of the fetus are necessary for the stimulation of lung development, rather than for obtaining oxygen.
 The heart, hands, feet, brain, and other organs are present, but are only at the beginning of development and have minimal operation.

-At this point in development, uncontrolled movements and twitches occur as muscles, the brain, and pathways begin to develop.
+Uncontrolled movements and twitches occur as muscles, the brain, and pathways begin to develop.

 Weeks 17 to 25 (3.6 to 6.6 months)

 A woman pregnant for the first time (nulliparous) typically feels fetal movements at about 21 weeks, whereas a woman who has given birth before will typically feel movements by 20 weeks.
 By the end of the fifth month, the fetus is about 20 cm long.